epiviz/epivizFileServer/docs/index.rst

     - Query: Access only necessary bytes of file for a given genomic location,
     - Compute:  Apply transformations on data,
     - Server:  Instantly convert the datasets into a REST API
-    - Visualization: Interactive Exploration of data using Epiviz.
+    - Visualization: Interactive Exploration of data using Epiviz (uses the Server module above).

 .. note::

-    - The epiviz file server is an open source project on `GitHub <https://github.com/epiviz/epivizFileParser>`_
+    - The Epiviz file Server is an open source project on `GitHub <https://github.com/epiviz/epivizFileParser>`_
-    - Let us know what you think and any feedback to improve the library!
+    - Let us know what you think and any feedback or feature requests to improve the library!